 What does Galata mean?

 The word Galata comes either from “Galaktos” in Greek which means milk or “Calata” in Italian which means the stairway.
 Galatas meant milkmen as this area was a grazing place for shepherds during the Byzantium Empire.

 What was the Galata Tower used for?

 Romans, Venetians, Genevans, and Ottoman Turks have used the tower for different purposes.
 Until the conquest of Istanbul by Fatih Sultan Mehmet, there was a big cross on top of the tower; after 1453, it was taken down.

 During the period of Sultan Suleiman (1520-1566), the tower became a prison.
 In the late 1500s, an observatory was established to observe the stars.
 In 1700, it was used as a fire tower but ironically, the tower itself burnt down by the fire.

 In the early Republic Era, the tower was renovated for the last time and today it is a museum.

 The Story of Hezarfen

-A story of Hezarfen is very famous all around Turkey and is a favorite story of children.
-Hezarfen means “the person who knows everything” and in the past, very knowledgable people would be called with this title.
+The story of Hezarfen is very famous all around Turkey and is a favorite story of children.
+Hezarfen means “the person who knows everything,” and in the past, very knowledgeable people would be called with this title.
 Ahmet Çelebi was one of them who was eager to learn to fly.
 He lived in the 17th century in the period of Sultan Murat IV.